 Yes!
 Even sensitive skin can get in on the toner fun.
 No need to be afraid of toners.
 After all, there are water-based toners too if you’re really getting anxious just thinking of the prickling pain (Good news: there is no prickling pain!).

 If you have very sensitive, rosacea-prone or overly dry skin, avoid acid-based toners!
 This means, stray away from acids meant for oily skin as those have ingredients such as alcohol or acids that aren’t so good for you.

 Instead, look for alcohol-free toners, calming toners, or toning lotions under clean beauty.
-There are a lot of them actually and these types of toners are what works best not just for sensitive skin types, but are mostly great for all the other skin types too.
+There are a lot of them actually and these types of toners are what work best not just for sensitive skin types, but are mostly great for all the other skin types too.

 If you have acne-prone skin, look for toners containing salicylic and /or glycolic.
 These are mild but powerful cleansing agents for your breakouts as opposed to using just benzoyl peroxide.